E-ISSN: 1308-5263

 Article length: Not to exceed 4000 words.

 Review articles are solicited by the Editor in Chief.
-Authors wishing to submit an unsolicited Review Article should contact the Editor in Chief prior to submission in order to screen the proposed topic for relevance and priority.
+Authors wishing to submit an unsolicited review article should contact the Editor in Chief prior to submission in order to screen the proposed topic for relevance and priority.

 Perspectives in Hematology

-“Perspectives” are articles discussing significant topics relevant to hematology.
-They are more personal than a Review Article.
-Authors wishing to submit a Perspective in Hematology article should contact the Editor in Chief prior to submission in order to screen the proposed topic for relevance and priority.
-Articles submitted for “Perspectives in Hematology” must advance the hot subjects of experimental and/or clinical hematology beyond the articles previously published or in press in TJH.
+“Perspectives” are invited articles discussing significant topics relevant to hematology.
+They are more personal than a review article.
+Authors wishing to submit a Perspectives in Hematology article should contact the Editor in Chief prior to submission in order to screen the proposed topic for relevance and priority.
+These submissions must advance the hot subjects of experimental and/or clinical hematology beyond the articles previously published or in press in TJH.
 Perspective papers should meet the restrictive criteria of TJH regarding unique scientific and/or educational value, which will impact and enhance clinical hematology practice or the diagnostic understanding of blood diseases.
-Priority will be assigned to such manuscripts based upon the prominence, significance, and timeliness of the content.
-The submitting author must already be an expert with a recognized significant published scientific experience in the specific field related to the “Perspectives” article.
-There should be a maximum of two authors for perspectives.
+Priority will be given to such manuscripts based upon the prominence, significance, and timeliness of the content.
+The submitting author must already be an expert with recognized significant published scientific experience in the specific field related to the “Perspectives” article.
+There should be a maximum of two authors per "Perspectives" submission.

 Abstract length: Not to exceed 150 words.